moliver28/research-handbook/content/handbook/product/product-processes/early-access-program.md

 1. All users who agree with the terms & conditions should gain access to available non GA-features.
 Otherwise said, we will not gate features to a subset of users.
 2. There must be a required & explicit acceptance to the terms & conditions of our testing agreement before Beta or Experimental features can be used.
 3. There must be an optional opt-in to receive marketing communications regarding beta or experimental features.
 4. Guidance from UX & Product should be followed how this gets implemented for a consistent user experience.
+We should avoid adding friction.

+### Potential agreed upon UX solutions to influence direction

+* A generic modal that pops up anytime you hit a beta feature toggle vs creating a new place to go opt in before you can toggle the actual feature.

 ### FYI